 The mainboard accommodates three memory modules.
 You must install at least one module in any of the three slots.
-Each module can be installed with 32 MB to 512 MB of memory; total memory capacity is 512 MB.
+Each module can be installed with 64 MB to 512 MB of memory.
+Total capacity is 3GB.

-1. Align the memory module with the slot.
+Align the memory module with the slot.
 The DIMM slots are keyed with notches and the DIMMs are keyed with cutouts so that they can only be installed correctly.
 Check that the cutouts on the DIMM module edge connector match the notches in the DIMM slot:

-- 2. Push the latches on each side of the DIMM slot down. - 3.
-Install the DIMM module into the slot and press it firmly down so that it seats correctly.
+- 2. Push the latches on each side of the DIMM slot down. - Install the DIMM module into the slot and press it firmly down so that it seats correctly.
 The slot latches are levered upwards and latch on to the edges of the DIMM when it is installed correctly.